-The global pandemic has accelerated our capabilities and culture with respect to flexible work.
-Microsoft has introduced a Hybrid Workplace Flexibility Guide to better support managers and employees as they adapt to new ways of working that shift paradigms, embrace flexibility, promote inclusion, and drive innovation.
-Our ongoing survey data shows employees value the flexibility related to work location, work site, and work hours, and while many indicate they intend to return to a worksite once conditions permit, they also intend to adjust hours or spend some portions of workweeks working remotely.
-We are focused on building capabilities to support a variety of workstyles where individuals, teams, and our business can be successful.
+The COVID-19 pandemic accelerated our capabilities and culture with respect to flexible work.
+We introduced a Hybrid Workplace Flexibility Guide to better support managers and employees as they adapt to new ways of working that shift paradigms, embrace flexibility, promote inclusion, and drive innovation.
+Our ongoing survey data shows employees value the flexibility related to work location, work site, and work hours, and while many have begun returning to worksites as conditions have permitted, they also continue to adjust hours and/or spend some of workweeks working at home, another site, or remotely.
+We are focused on building capabilities to support a variety of workstyles where individuals, teams, and our business can deliver success.